 Instructions

-- Stir cherries, sugar, cornstarch, water, juice, and salt in a saucepan.
+- Stir together sugar, cornstarch, water, juice, and salt in a saucepan.
+Add cherries and stir again.
 Place pan over medium/high heat and bring to a boil, stirring constantly.

 - Remove from heat and stir in almond extract.
 Let cool on the counter for 2 hours.